mattbierner/blog.mattbierner.com/_posts/2014-05-02-incremental-parsing-with-feedback-in-a-web-worker.md

 ## Example Overview
 I'm going to develop a simple word count application that uses a Bennu parser run in a web worker.
 For demonstration purposes, the main thread simulates an asynchronous event source to pass chunks of data to a parser web worker.

 Example code is written in [Khepri][khepri].
-You can can find the complete code [on Github](https://github.com/mattbierner/bennu-webworker-example), including the HTML and other less important parts of the example application.
+You can find the complete code [on Github](https://github.com/mattbierner/bennu-webworker-example), including the HTML and other less important parts of the example application.
 A [live version of the demo](http://mattbierner.github.io/bennu-webworker-example/) is also available.

 ## Goals
 * Run parsing routines on the web worker without blocking the main thread, even for very large inputs.